 Modern browsers are amazing; as you already have seen, you can create serious apps that run entirely in a browser.
 There is just this big difference; due to security concerns, browser apps like Logo cannot access all of the hosting computer’s resources.
 This is especially true for file access, which you already learned in the chapter about files.

 Unfortunately, there is more: Logo is also banned from accessing some devices like serial ports.
-This means that the Web version of Logo cannot control your Pro-Bot.
-Note that the desktop version is not affected.
+This means that the Logo cannot control your Pro-Bot.

 Android devices, Chromebooks and Macs support Bluetooth connectivity out of the box.
 Logo supports the new Web Bluetooth technology.
 This technology is available on most platforms, or on other browsers than Chrome.
 For Windows, you need the latest build (70) of the Chrome browser and a recent version of Windows 10. iOS devices, unfortunately, do not offer Bluetooth connectivity.